The World of Fluorite Gemstone: A Radiant Beauty of Diverse Colours

 WHERE FLUORITE IS FROM

-Fluorite is found all around the world.
-Along with various deposits in the United States, fluorite has been discovered in England, Mexico, China, Russia, Mongolia, South Africa, France, Switzerland, and other countries.
+Fluorite is found worldwide.
+In addition to various deposits in the United States, fluorite has been discovered in England, Mexico, China, Russia, Mongolia, South Africa, France, Switzerland, and other countries.

 Some of the most prized stones come from the French and Swiss Alps regions.
 There, it’s possible to find rarer fluorite colours, including deep reds and soft pinks.